What does your website’s schema markup look like? If you don’t know, you’re going to want to keep reading!

 And finally, to make sure code works, you’ll want to test it.
 To do this, simply copy and paste it into the Markup Helper.
 This tool gives you a full list of missing fields and in some cases, offers a preview of what your content will look like to searchers.

-After you’ve created your code, it may take some time for Google to index the update–according to the webmaster support page, it could be up to a three week waiting period.
-If course, you can submit an indexing request to speed up the process, but there’s no definitive timeline for how long this process takes.
+After you’ve created your code, it may take some time for Google to index the update, sometimes up to three weeks!
+Of course, you can submit an indexing request to speed up the process, but there’s no definitive timeline for how long this process takes.

 If you want to add more content to a particular page, Google recommends following a few additional steps: